surifirstpin/biplus_documentation/Version.3/Tag Structure.md

 <center><h1>Tag Structure</h1></center>

 Tag structure in BiPlus is a nested layered structure that provides an opportunity to save a report in any of the hierarchical tag location.
-Depending on your business requirements, you can create number of parent and child tags save the files.
+Depending on your business requirements, you can create number of parent and child tags in order to save the reports generated.

 **For Instance :** If you have total 200 reports on customer information and salary information, For that you can create 2 layers of tag one for customer information and another for sales information and save the reports separately in different tags for easy access of reports.